-Gensman, a Republican, was the representative for Oklahoma’s 6th congressional district from 1921 to 1923.
+Gensman was the representative for Oklahoma’s 6th congressional district and was a Republican.
+He served from 1921 to 1923.

 From Apr 1921 to Mar 1923, Gensman missed 63 of 362 roll call votes, which is 17.4%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information